alucryd/oxyromon/README.md

 ### TODO

-- Write tests
+- Support NKIT and NKIT.GCZ (NKIT is currently broken on Linux for Wii games)?
-- Support NKIT and NKIT.GCZ (NKIT is currently broken on Linux for Wii games)
+- Support RVZ?
 - Have convert-roms optionally handle one game at a time

 ## oxyromon